daniyalullahsyed/ghibli-style-generation/README.md

 ```

 ### Usage
-You can use the provided Jupyter Notebook (CSC594_Project_GhibliGenerator.ipynb) located in the notebooks/ directory to explore the data, train the models, and generate images.
+You can use the provided Jupyter Notebook (GhibliGenerator.ipynb) located in the notebooks/ directory to explore the data, train the models, and generate images.
 The notebook is organized into sections for each group's approach.

 ### Results
 Our models were evaluated using FID, SSIM, and LPIPS metrics.
 The fine-tuned Stable Diffusion model achieved a final training loss of 0.0796 (MSE) with validation metrics of SSIM=0.71 and LPIPS=0.19, indicating decent structural and perceptual fidelity.
 Results can be found in our jupiter notebook.